 Considering our experience in this sector, we wanted to share some insight into how the process works, and what we look for when conducting fintech IT/technical due diligence.

 Technical due diligence involves a deeper understanding of the technology used by the target company.
 We conduct a very detailed analysis of the underlying technology platform and infrastructure and examine its architecture, scalability, flexibility, resilience, and more.

 Again, we’ll break it down into five key segments:

 1. Scalability assessment

 To ensure that the target company can handle this increase in activity, we assess how adaptable the company’s technology stack is, and whether it can handle multi-fold increases in volume.
 We check on the hardware and the software, as well as the technology infrastructure the company has in place.
-We outline where improvements have to be made, and highlight where a good foundation has been laid, so that our client knows that the target company can handle rapid growth that is expected from the investment.
+We outline where improvements have to be made.
+Highlight where a good foundation has been laid so that our client knows that the target company can handle the rapid growth that is expected from the investment.

 2. Security and compliance

 In our technology-centric world, security is a major concern.
 There have been several data breaches in recent years, and any technology-based company needs to ensure it has secure data protocols.
 We assess their security and data protection system against global best practices, call out any deficiencies and recommend changes.

 Equally important is ensuring that the target company is compliant with industry regulatory requirements.
 While technology is changing rapidly, regulation in financial services is evolving as well.
 For example, depending on the nature of their business, a payments company needs to stay in compliance with PCI, EMV standards, PSD2, SCA, GDPR, and much more!
 This can be tricky as regulations tend to vary by geography.
 With our extensive experience in this sector, we know what regulations to track and how to assess compliance.